who-knows-inc/KEA_DAT_DevOps_2024_Autumn/00._Course_Material/01._Assignments/04._Sofware_Quality_Linting_CI/02._After/choose_a_git_branching_strategy.md

 - What version control strategy did you choose and how did you actually do it / enforce it?

-- Why did your group chose the one you did?
+- Why did your group choose the one you did?
 Why did you not choose others?

 - What advantages and disadvantages did you run into during the course?